risk-first/website/estimating/Kitchen-Cabinet.md

 ---
 title: Kitchen Cabinets
-description: Part of the 'Estimating' Risk-First Series, where we look at exponential distributions in estimates.
+description: Part of the 'Estimating' Risk-First Track, where we look at exponential distributions in estimates.
 url: https://riskfirst.org/estimating/Kitchen-Cabinet

 featured: